alfredo1995/Csharp/README.md

-Capaz de desenvolver programas com a linguagem C#
+Able to develop programs with the C# language

-Algoritmo, Estrutura de Dados, Fundamentos, OO, Coleções, Lambdas, Generics, Dynamics, LINQ e vários recursos
+Algorithm, Data Structure, Fundamentals, OO, Collections, Lambdas, Generics, Dynamics, LINQ and various resources

-      1) Introdução - algoritmos, estrutura de dados e introdução ao .NET framework;
+       1) Introduction - algorithms, data structure and introduction to the .NET framework;

-      2) Configuração do Ambiente - passos necessários para configurar o computador para executar o C#
+       2) Environment Configuration - steps necessary to configure the computer to run C#

-      3) Fundamentos - Tem por objetivo estabelecer bases sólidas sobre a linguagem;
+       3) Fundamentals - Aims to establish solid foundations on the language;

-      4) Estruturas de Controle - Aqui aprenderemos a controlar o fluxo da aplicação;
+       4) Control Structures - Here we will learn how to control the application flow;

-      5) Classes & Métodos - Aqui inicia a nossa jornada pela Orientação a Objetos
+       5) Classes & Methods - Here begins our journey through Object Orientation

-      6) Coleções - Estruturas de dados serão abordadas: array, listas, filas, pilhas, dicionários
+       6) Collections - Data structures will be covered: array, lists, queues, stacks, dictionaries

-      7) Orientação a Objetos - Os pilares das Orientação a Objetos e como aplicar na prática;
+       7) Object Orientation - The pillars of Object Orientation and how to apply it in practice;

-      8) Métodos e Funções - C# tb suporte recursos do mundo do funcional, funções, lambdas e métodos
+       8) Methods and Functions - C# also supports resources from the functional world, functions, lambdas and methods

-      9) Exceções - Exceções e as técnicas de tratamento de erro
+       9) Exceptions - Exceptions and error handling techniques

-     10) Tópicos Avançados - Generics, LINQ, Dynamic, Nullables e etc;
+      10) Advanced Topics - Generics, LINQ, Dynamic, Nullables, etc.;

 <br><br>

-Criando um repositorio no GitHub
+Creating a repository on GitHub

 	- git init
 	- git status